 It’s commonly known that politicians from Winston Churchill to JFK scanned numerous newspapers each morning to stay abreast of the world, national and local happenings.
-As recently as the 1980’s, it was considered the height of luxury to have a newspaper delivered to one’s bedside (presumably by a butler).
-In fact, in the fanciest of abodes, to insure the newspaper’s crispness, the butler actually ironed the paper, prior to its delivery.
+As recently as the 1980s, it was considered the height of luxury to have a newspaper delivered to one’s bedside (presumably by a butler).
+In fact, in the fanciest of abodes, to ensure the newspaper’s crispness, the butler actually ironed the newspaper, prior to its delivery.

 Today’s news sources are numerous and varied, from 24/7 cable TV news to every on-line offering, including news delivered via Facebook.
 Given the multiple access points (TV, Computer, Tablet, phone) one can become overwhelmed by the continual flow of information.

 In response to the news avalanche, several entities have developed concise summaries of the news (with links for more in-depth information), delivered free, via email, each morning.
 Here are a few of our favorites:

 NextDraft – Providing an overview of 10 topics each morning, the content includes links on each item, for more in-depth information.